Share this

 Amazon has set detailed requirements and guidelines for FBA prep, including specific packing materials, labeling specifications, and packaging standards.
 These guidelines cover everything from the type of box to use, to how items should be cushioned and sealed inside the package.
 Adhering to these guidelines is mandatory for all FBA sellers.

-What Does the FBA Prep Process Involve?
+What Does the Amazon FBA Prep Process Involve?

 Step 1: Inspection